akater320/beaches/readme.md

 - Edges that are bordered by water on both sides are discarded.
 - The entire process is repeated for islands within reachable water polygons.
 - The vectors or polygons are constructed and exported.

+### Technical details
+Every entity in OSM has a 64bit id.
+This id is not durable.
+There are currently a little over 4 billion nodes and an effort is made to keep the id space dense.
+In some structures, *beaches* represents ids with 40bits rather than the full 64.
+OSM entites with ids over 2^40 will not be handled correctly.